jhu-arch/arch-docs/1_Clusters/DSAI/1_Resources/Filesystems.rst

 Filesystems on DSAI
 ####################

-Rockfish uses a combination of high-performance and research-tier file systems to support a wide range of workloads.
+DSAI uses a combination of high-performance and research-tier file systems to support a wide range of workloads.
 Most storage is backed by IBM Spectrum Scale (GPFS), with additional storage from Krieger IT (VAST) for eligible researchers.

-Storage on Rockfish is intended solely for research and educational purposes.
+Storage on DSAI is intended solely for research and educational purposes.
 Users are expected to manage their data responsibly, and storage quotas are enforced per group.

 General Guidelines
 ******************